enkidevs/curriculum/javascript/javascript-core/js-basics/js-basics.md

 ## Content

-Here are a couple more rules.

 ### Identifier naming rules

-When naming any function, property or variable, the first character must be a letter, $ sign or underscore.
+When naming any function, property or variable, the first character must be a letter, $ sign or underscore:

-After the first character, you are free to use numbers, letters, dollar signs or underscores.

 ```javascript
 let name = "Enki"; // valid